 This DIY balancing scale is so fun for kids but also teaches kids a lot about balance as they compare the weights of various objects.
 Inspired by Relentlessly Fun, Exceptionally Educational.

 My kids had a blast with Frisbee Golf.
 Who knew a laundry basket and a couple of frisbees could entertain them for hours.
-If you want to be more organized you can find some amazing Frisbee Golf printables at My Computer Is My Canvas.

 My kids love cup stacking games.
 We have a set of red plastic cups that are only for cup stacking.
 For more details go to Housing a Forest.